Investigate incidents in Microsoft 365 Defender

 Within an incident, you analyze the alerts that affect your network, understand what they mean, and collate the evidence so that you can devise an effective remediation plan.

-Before diving into the details, take a look at the properties and summary of the incident.
+Before diving into the details, take a look at the properties and the entire attack story of the incident.

 You can start by selecting the incident from the check mark column.
 Here's an example.